 Max: Where are you getting the 60 day rule for that?

-Cristi: I tihknkit was advocate and past 30 days from Sex week and approved it the 11th of september.
+Cristi: I think it was advocate and past 30 days from Sex week and approved it the 11th of september.
 Is there a policy in place for people who

-Max: unilaterally decided that the deadline for funding request is indefinitely.
-If that is the case, I send them a policy that is is not 60 day.
-But the funding after the 60 day mark is not reimbursable
+Max: unilaterally decided to get rid of 60 day deadline for using funding because we want to encourage applying early.
+However, you still need to submit reimbursements within 60 days of purchase